 - Regarding crop changes, what restrictions are there once overhead-PV-panels are in place?

 Our specially designed transparent solar panels are ideal for berries like raspberries, currants, blueberries, strawberries and blackberries.
-The substructure can also be designed in such a way that cultivation in soil is possible, e.g. for perennial raspberries.
-In the case of cultivation in a substrate, the rotation of crops plays a role with regard to soil exhaustion.
-The same is true for perennial crops, such as espalier fruit or wine grapes, especially considering that these crops are in place for over 15 years and might then be replanted or grafted.
+The substructure can also be designed to make cultivation in soil possible.
+In the case of cultivation in a substrate, crop rotation plays a role in soil exhaustion.
+The same is true for perennial crops, like espalier fruit or wine grapes.
+These crops stay in place for over 15 years before they’re replanted or grafted.